cmwylie19/serverless-deployments/README.md

 ```

 ## Configuring Serverless in OpenShift
 We will start by installing Serverless in OpenShift via the OpenShift Serverless Operator.
-If you are using [minikube](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md) you can skip to the section on installing the knative cli.
+If you are using [minikube](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md) you can *skip to the section on installing the knative cli*.

 ### Install the OpenShift Serverless Operator and subscription
 ```